 Is BetterHelp Right for You?

 BetterHelp would be a good choice for any online therapy seekers who don’t have insurance benefits for mental health.
 It’s fast and easy, and the financial aid program can make it a bit more affordable.
-In addition to adult therapy, BetterHelp offers Teen Counseling (self-explanatory) and Regain (therapy for couples).
+In addition to adult therapy, BetterHelp offers Teen Counseling (for ages 13–19) and Regain (therapy for couples).

 BetterHelp doesn’t accept insurance at all, so you’ll want to look for alternatives if you plan to use your insurance to pay for therapy.
 Likewise, BetterHelp can’t prescribe medications, so those seeking online psychiatry services will need to look elsewhere.